solana-labs/solana/book/src/offline-signing/durable-nonce.md

 ### Nonce Authority

-Authority over a nonce account can be assigned to another account.
+Authority over a nonce account can optionally be assigned to another account.
 In doing so the new authority inherits full control over the nonce account from the previous authority, including the account creator.
 This feature enables the creation of more complex account ownership arrangements and derived account addresses not associated with a keypair.
 The `--nonce-authority <AUTHORITY_KEYPAIR>` argument is used to specify this account and is supported by the following commands
 * `create-nonce-account`
 * `new-nonce`
 * `withdraw-from-nonce-account`